TangTao-PKU/ARTS/README.md

 </div>
 This is the offical Pytorch implementation of the paper: "ARTS: Semi-Analytical Regressor using Disentangled Skeletal Representations for Human Mesh Recovery from Videos"

+## Statement
+The project has undergone complete anonymization for reviewers to understand some implementation details that they may be interested in.
+However, due to the need for anonymization, dataset preparation and processing unavailable and will be fully open-sourced in subsequent rebuttals or after paper acceptance.

 ## Preparation

 1. Install dependencies.
 This project is developed on Ubuntu 18.04 with NVIDIA 3090 GPUs.
 We recommend you to use an [Anaconda](https://www.anaconda.com/) virtual environment.